Mohammed Nour Abdelkerim

 Mohammed Nour Abdelkerim (born 1960) is a former Chadian rebel leader.
 After signing a peace agreement with the government, he served as Minister of Defense for nine months in 2007.

-Nour founded and led the rebel group Rally for Democracy and Liberty until it became a subsidiary to the United Front for Democratic Change rebel alliance, led by Nour and formed between December 26-December 28, 2005.
-Nour masterminded the Second Battle of Adré on December 18, 2005, that ended with the deaths of either 100 or 300 rebels.
-After the attack, Chadian President Idriss Déby declared a state of war with Sudan.
-The first battle of the Chad-Sudan conflict took place on December 26 when Chadian troops crossed the border with Sudan while pursuing the RDL.
+Born in eastern Chad, of Tama ethnicity, Nour is a nephew of Mahamat Garfa and cousin of Mahamat Abbo Sileck.

-Nour said RDL wanted to hold elections after a two-year interim period, but that he would run for office.
-"I don't even want power after that," he said.
+He founded and led the rebel group Rally for Democracy and Liberty until it became a subsidiary to the United Front for Democratic Change rebel alliance, led by Nour and formed between 26 and 28 December 2005.
+Nour masterminded the Battle of Adré on December 18, 2005, that ended with the deaths of either 100 or 300 rebels.
+After the attack, List of heads of state of Chad Idriss Déby declared a state of war with Sudan.
+The first battle of the Chadian Civil War (2005–2010) took place on December 26 when Chadian National Army crossed the border with Sudan while pursuing the RDL.